mechcarbide/mechcarbide/content/posts/drum-mulcher-vs-disc-mulcher-choosing-the-right-mulching-head.md

 In contrast, **disc mulchers** operate best with a fully machined, precisely balanced disc featuring **bolt-on tooth mounts and replaceable bolt-on teeth**.
 This design simplifies maintenance, allowing for quick tooth rotation or replacement without the need for welding, crucial for minimizing downtime during high-demand operations.

-(For more information about mulcher teeth, please visit: <https://www.mechcarbide.com/posts/choosing-mulcher-teeth-steel-vs-carbide-and-what-works-best/>.)
+(For more information about mulcher teeth → [Choosing Mulcher Teeth: Steel vs. Carbide and What Works Best](https://www.mechcarbide.com/posts/choosing-mulcher-teeth-steel-vs-carbide-and-what-works-best/))

 ## Drum Mulcher vs. Disc Mulcher: Maintenance